 Back up on the roof, Dr. Sinian shows us all how familiar she is with her own museum exhibits by referring to the cemented-up saber-toothed tiger as “ancient bones.”
 Um, lady, it was stuffed, not a skeleton.
 Anyways she reasons that only “a sorcerer’s dark power” could’ve done it, and identifies the Pastmaster by name.
 Callie then points down and says, “If you mean that weird little guy in the hood, why don’t you just ask him?”
 Everyone then looks down to see the Pastmaster come out the front doors with the Tome of Time.

 Dr. Sinian cries out that he’s stolen an ancient spellbook, prompting a uniformed Enforcer officer to get out of his car and approach the Pastmaster, demanding that he fork the book over.
-This is the Sergeant (yes, just “the Sergeant,” voiced here by the late Ed Gilbert), one of the main Enforcer characters.
+This is Sergeant Talon (just called “the Sergeant,” voiced here by the late Ed Gilbert), one of the main Enforcer characters.
 The Pastmaster, however, argues that it’s his book anyway, then opens it up and finds a picture of a large, Godzilla-esque dinosaur.
 He begins a rather simplistic and, in my opinion, lame incantation: “Hear the spell of this immortal, send this creature through the portal!”

-Hilariously, the Sergeant is actually reading over the Pastmaster’s shoulder here instead of, y’know, trying to arrest him.
+Hilariously, Talon is actually reading over the Pastmaster’s shoulder here instead of, y’know, trying to arrest him.

 This ends up getting him blown back off his feet when a huge beam of magical energy suddenly erupts from the very pages of the book (yes, apparently the book itself is magical, instead of merely containing magic spells), shooting up into the sky, where it causes a swirling, black-and-purple vortex to appear above.
 Reddish lightening shoots out from this portal and others like it later in the series at irregular intervals, and is, officially, known as a “time vortex.”